-- 5.3 The Winner shall retain copyrights to the Work.
-The Institute shall have second rights to publishing the Work in any media, electronic or printed, as well as indefinite rights on the Institute website and for internal purposes. - 5.4 The published Work will provide credit to the Institute in a mutually agreeable form for sponsoring the Work. - 5.5 Upon completion and submission of the Work, the Winner agrees to present the Work to the NYU journalism community in a mutually agreeable format to be decided and scheduled at a later date.
+- 5.4 The published Work will provide credit to the Institute in a mutually agreeable form for sponsoring the Work. - 5.5 Upon completion and submission of the Work, the Winner agrees to present the Work to the NYU journalism community in a mutually agreeable format to be decided and scheduled at a later date.